 This is a transcript of a talk I was asked to give at an information session on walking the Camino, presented in September 2016 and sponsored by the Albuquerque, New Mexico Chapter of The American Friends of the Camino.

 My wife, Janet, and I walked the Camino Frances in the Spring of 2015.
-We volunteered to do an informal show-and-tell- things like what boots we wore, packs we carried and why we chose rain jackets and pants over ponchos.
+We volunteered to do an informal show-and-tell- things like choosing the boots we wore, the backpacks we carried, and why we chose a lightweight rain jacket and hiking pants over ponchos.
 But after I mentioned I’d include some spiritual observations, event organizers nudged me toward forgetting about the nuts and bolts and concentrating on the Camino and the soul.

-Janet isn’t comfortable with public speaking and certainly wasn’t going to attempt a presentation without boots, backpacks and other impedimenta for props, so I was going to have to fly solo.
+Janet isn’t comfortable with public speaking and certainly wasn’t going to attempt a presentation without boots, backpacks, and other impediments for props, so I was going to have to fly solo.
 And winging it from a few notes wouldn’t work with this topic for me, so I got to work writing it.

 Thank you to the Friends of the Camino for inviting me to speak.

 Initially, I offered to share with this group some experiences my wife, Janet, and I had on our recent Camino.
 Not too surprisingly, since it IS a pilgrimage, I said I would also touch on a few of its spiritual aspects.

 Well, like the Camino, one thing led to another, and so here I am, about to devote pretty much all of my allotted time to some random spiritual aspects.

 I like to think of myself as a spiritual person; although I’m not a churchgoer, I don’t belong to any organized religion and have not studied theology, philosophy, or the history of religion.
 To profound questions from such disciplines, I have no answers.